da-niao-dan/Python-DS-ToolBox/README.md

 Google or bing these keywords to find revelvant tutorials.
 This will be the last reminder of such actions.

-### Prototyping Environment: conda environment quick set up with python jupyter notebook
+### Conda environment quick set up with python Jupyter Lab

 Save environment to a text ﬁle.